tinylibs/tinyexec/README.md

 // result.stdout - the stdout as a string
 // result.stderr - the stderr as a string
+// result.exitCode - the process exit code as a number
 ```

 You may also iterate over the lines of output via an async loop: